-Two review authors (GL and YZ) will independently extract data using specially developed data extraction forms.
+Two reviewers (GL and YZ) will independently extract data using specially developed data extraction forms.
 The data extraction form will be piloted prior to its use.
-Information will be collected on participants, intervention and outcome measures:
+Information will be collected on participants, interventions and outcome measures:

-- participant characteristics (age, gender, number of total participants randomized, baseline BP, methods to measure BP, baseline BMI and quality of life, co-morbidity, study setting, geographic region where study was conducted, inclusion and exclusion criteria in the included studies, washout periods for antihypertensive drugs or other supplements); - intervention details (number of arms, sample size for each arm, randomization and allocation concealment method, blinding, dose and type of GT supplementation, trial duration, source of funding); - 3. outcome measures (description of measures used, post-intervention BP and BMI, post-intervention quality of life, change in BP from baseline, change in BMI and quality of life from baseline, treatment compliance, treatment discontinuation including withdrawals and drop-outs, and adverse outcomes).
+- 1. Participant characteristics (age, gender, number of total participants randomised, baseline BP, methods to measure BP, baseline BMI and quality of life, comorbidity, study setting, geographic region where the study was conducted, inclusion and exclusion criteria in the included studies, washout periods for antihypertensive drugs or other supplements); - 2.
+Intervention details (number of arms, sample size for each arm, randomisation and allocation concealment method, blinding, dose and type of GT supplementation, trial duration, and source of funding) and - 3.
+Outcome measures (description of measures used, postintervention BP and BMI, postintervention quality of life, change in BP from baseline, change in BMI and quality of life from baseline, treatment compliance, treatment discontinuation including withdrawals and drop-outs, and adverse outcomes).